Frequently Asked Questions

 Payment is due at time of registration.
 You must register and pay for each course by the first day of the class.
 A $25 late payment fee will be assessed for those who register/pay after the first day of the course.

-Lastly, you also need to pay for your internship directly with an agency, and their charges may vary.
+Lastly, you also need to pay for your internship directly with an agency, and their fees may vary.
 The typical cost for an internship can range anywhere from free to $2,500.

 Is this program eligible for federal financial aid and student loans?
 Why not?